Where is Café Parizäde located?

 To help reduce lines, we limit the number of people who can arrive at the restaurants at the same time.
 For the Thanksgiving Day seating at Café Parizäde, possible arrival times are 11:30 am, 12:00 pm, 12:30, 1:00, 1:30, 2:00, and 2:30; the entire event will last from 11:30 am to approximately 5:00 pm.
 You can (and are encouraged to) stay as long as you like after your arrival; the raffle will likely begin around 3:30 pm.

-For the Sunday seating at Washington Duke Inn, possible arrival times are 12:00 pm, 12:30, and 1:00; the event will last from 12:00 pm to approximately 5:00 pm.
-A limited program, including announcements and the drawing of a few raffle prizes, will likely take place at around 2:00 pm.
+For the Monday seating at Kipos Greek Taverna, possible arrival times are 6:00 pm, 6:30 pm, and 7:00 pm; the event will last from 6:00 pm to approximately 9:00 pm.
+A limited program, including announcements and the drawing of a few raffle prizes, will likely begin at around 7:30 or 8:00 pm.

 Our setup at the restaurants is made much easier if we don't have to host arrivals before the event begins.